awsdocs/aws-step-functions-developer-guide/doc_source/sample-project-container-task-notification.md

 }
 ```

-For information on how to configure IAM when using Step Functions with other AWS services, see [IAM Policies for Integrated Services](connectors-iam-templates.md)\.
+For information about how to configure IAM when using Step Functions with other AWS services, see [IAM Policies for Integrated Services](connectors-iam-templates.md)\.